Eduardo Nevares

-Eduardo Alanis Nevares (born February 19, 1954) is an American prelate of the Roman Catholic church.
+Eduardo Alanis Nevares (born February 19, 1954) is an American prelate of the Catholic church.
 He has been serving as an auxiliary bishop of the Diocese of Phoenix in Arizona since 2010.

 Biography

 Early life and education

 Nevares was born on February 19, 1954, in San Antonio, Texas, to Andres Valdes Nevares and Beatriz Alanis Tamez.
 The youngest of six children in a Mexican-American family, he has one sister and four brothers, all of whom were born in Mexico.
 The family lived in Chicago, Illinois, before settling in Houston.
 Eduardo Nevares received his early education at the parochial school of Immaculate Heart of Mary Parish in Houston.
 At age 14, he enrolled at La Salette Minor Seminary in Jefferson City, Missouri.
 The following year, when the seminary closed, he transferred to St. Henry Preparatory Seminary in Belleville, Illinois.

 Nevares continued his studies at La Salette Junior College Seminary in Altamont, New York, where he earned an Associate's degree in 1974.
 He attended the Missionary of Our Lady of La Salette Philosophy Seminary in Ipswich, Massachusetts, for one year before entering St. Thomas University in Houston.
 Nevares earned a Bachelor of Philosophy degree there in 1976.
 Nevares entered the novitiate of the Missionaries of Our Lady of La Salette in 1976, professing his first vows in 1977 and his final vows in 1980.
 Nevares completed his theological studies at Kenrick Seminary in St. Louis, Missouri, where he earned a Master of Divinity degree in 1981.